NanayakkaraMiniduThiranjaya/ai-tracking-web-app/README.md

-# ByteRoot - Your AI Health Companion
+# MediCare - Your AI Health Companion

-ByteRoot is a comprehensive AI-powered health companion application designed to help users manage their health through intelligent symptom analysis, medical document processing, hospital booking, and emergency assistance.
-Built with modern web technologies and powered by Google AI, ByteRoot offers an intuitive, AI-driven experience for managing health-related tasks.
+MediCare is a comprehensive AI-powered health companion application designed to help users manage their health through intelligent symptom analysis, medical document processing, hospital booking, and emergency assistance.
+Built with modern web technologies and powered by Google AI, MediCare offers an intuitive, AI-driven experience for managing health-related tasks.

 ## 🌐 Live Demo

-You can check out the live demo of the project here: 💖 [ByteRoot - Live Demo](https://byte-root-team.vercel.app/)
+You can check out the live demo of the project here: 💖 [MediCare - Live Demo](https://byte-root-team.vercel.app/)

 ## 🌟 Overview

-ByteRoot combines cutting-edge AI technology and robust web frameworks to provide an intuitive platform for managing health and medical tasks.
+MediCare combines cutting-edge AI technology and robust web frameworks to provide an intuitive platform for managing health and medical tasks.
 Users can interact with AI-powered tools for symptom checking, medical image analysis, drug interaction checking, and more.

 ---